Copley station: History

-Copley station was opened October 3, 1914, as part of the Boylston Street subway, an extension of the original Tremont Street subway.
+In 1907, the General Court authorized the construction of the Boylston Street subway as part of an extension of the original Tremont Street subway.
+Copley station opened October 3, 1914, as part of the project.
 The ornate wrought-iron head house next to the Boston Public Library was designed by the firm Fox, Jenny & Gale.
 Originally Copley had light blue and white tile mosaic for the station name on the walls; however, none of these have survived.

 Copley station is closed every year on the day of the Boston Marathon.
 After the Boston Marathon bombing, the station remained closed through April 23, 2013.

 Track realignment at Arlington and Copley, which will deal with Green Line vehicle doors becoming stuck on the platforms, is expected to take place in the mid-2020s.

 Renovation project and lawsuit

 As a "key station" on the MBTA system, Copley was a priority for the MBTA to make handicapped accessible under the Light Rail Accessibility Program.
 A 1995 MBTA report identified possible elevator locations for the station, noting potential conflicts with the historic Old South Church and the Boston Public Library McKim Building, both of which are National Historic Landmarks.
 The MBTA finished design plans in 2002; representatives from the church and the library approved the plans.
 These plans placed the outbound elevator next to the church, and the inbound elevator next to the library steps.

 In August 2003, the Neighborhood Association of the Back Bay (NABB) asked the MBTA to move the outbound elevator across the street from the church, and the inbound elevator 150 ft away from the library steps.
 In response, an MBTA preservation consultant prepared a report analyzing the impacts of the proposal.
 Based on this, the Federal Transit Administration issued a decision of "no adverse effect", with which the Massachusetts Historical Commission concurred in January 2004.
 In May 2004, the Department of the Interior concurred with the FTA's statement that "there is no prudent and feasible alternative to the proposed project and that all possible measures to minimize harm have been included in the project planning."
 On December 30, 2004, the FTA issued a Finding Of No Significant Impact (FONSI), concluding that alternate elevator locations were infeasible to construct or violated the Americans with Disabilities Act of 1990 by forcing handicapped riders onto a longer entrance route.

 In June 2005, NABB and the Boston Preservation Alliance (BPA) filed suit against the MBTA and FTA, alleging that the agencies had violated the National Historic Preservation Act and the Department of Transportation Act of 1966.
 On December 28, 2005, a district court rejected the NABB and BPA's arguments, finding that the FTA had properly determined that the project would have "no adverse effect" and that the public interest would be served by the speedy renovation of the station.
 On September 14, 2006, the United States Court of Appeals for the First Circuit led by Michael Boudin confirmed the district court's decision.